halloweex/halloweex/README.md

 🔊 I love dark mode, open source, and side projects.🧑‍💻

-🖼️ When I'm not working, I like sleeping listening music.
+🖼️ When I'm not working, I like sleeping and listening to music.

 🤫 I like watching anime and films.